39c5bb-miku/ResACEUnet/README.md

 python main.py
 ```
 ## Testing
-Place the data for prediction (in npy format) in the datasets/test/seismic folder.
+Place the data for prediction (in npy format) in the `datasets/test/seismic`.

-The results of the prediction will be saved in the datasets/test/fault folder.
+The results of the prediction will be saved in the `datasets/test/fault`.

 ```commandline
 python predict_3d.py
 ```
 ## Visualization
-The seismic3D function in utils/casual.py can be used to view 3D seismic images, and the fault3D function can be used to view 3D seismic fault images.
+The seismic3D function in `utils/casual.py` can be used to view 3D seismic images, and the fault3D function can be used to view 3D seismic fault images.
 Modify seismic_path and fault_path as needed.

-utils/show_results.py can be used to view 3D seismic sections or slices and save them as jpg files.
+`utils/show_results.py` can be used to view 3D seismic sections or slices and save them as jpg files.
 Modify type to represent which dimension of the data, num to represent which face, and file to represent the data name as needed.

-utils/sgy_npy.py can convert npy files to sgy files.
+`utils/sgy_npy.py` can convert npy files to sgy files.
 Modify predicted_file as needed.

-utils/readsgy.ipynb can read sgy data and convert it to npy data.
+`utils/readsgy.ipynb` can read sgy data and convert it to npy data.
 ## Tip
 If an error occurs with NaN, it might be due to model initialization issues.
 Try running the process again or modify the seed and run again.